 I am the Circuit Steward with responsibility for Church Life/Learning and Development within the churches.
 I also oversee the running of the Circuit Assemblies.

-Mrs Judith Kershaw
+Mrs Judith Kershaw - Human resources -lay appointments

 Mr Ian Pattison - property

 I am a member of the District Candidates Committee and the District Manses Committee.
 I have also been a member of the District Consent Panel and secretary of the former District Lay Employment Committee.